robrem/whoserep/README.md

 ```

 ### Run it
 Before running the bot, you first need to generate the data/cids.txt file.
 This file contains all of the CIDs (Candidate IDs) used by OpenSecrets.org to uniquely identify legislators.
+You should update this file following congressional member changes, such as post-election.

 **Note:** This will make 51 calls to the getLegislators method API endpoint.
 Your daily call limit for this endpoint is 200.